List of software based on Kodi and XBMC: Boxee

 Boxee, made by startup company Boxee Inc., is a freeware and partly open source software cross-platform media center and entertainment hub with social networking features that is a commercial fork of XBMC software.
 Boxee supported Windows, Linux, and OS X, with the first Alpha made available on 16 June 2008.
 Boxee as a company was a former sponsor of the XBMC development project.
 The last version was 1.5.
 There will be no more versions of the desktop versions, with new emphasis on the Boxee Box.
 Boxee later stopped all development of their XBMC fork with their new hardware box, Boxee TV, which uses closed source software.
 Boxee as a company also used to be an official sponsor of the official XBMC development project.
 Boxee will be joining Samsung on 10 July 2013.

 Crystalbuntu

-Crystalbuntu is an XBMC and Linux OS distribution (Ubuntu-based) designed specifically made for and solely optimized for the first-generation Apple TV (a.k.a. the 'silver' Apple TV 1 and ATV1), these software firmware images and XBMC fork is maintained by its main developer, created by Sam Nazarko (who is also the developer of Raspbmc and LinXBMC).
+Crystalbuntu is an XBMC and Ubuntu-based Linux distribution operating system designed specifically made for and solely optimized for the first-generation Apple TV (a.k.a. the 'silver' Apple TV 1 and ATV1), these software firmware images and XBMC fork is maintained by its main developer, created by Sam Nazarko (who is also the developer of Raspbmc and LinXBMC).